It’s a “you’ll never guess what’s in it” sort of recipe today.

 - Sourdough chocolate cake (this is amazing for all ages, with red wine for the adults!)

-Disclosure: There are affiliate links in this post to Amazon, Bundle of the Week, Tropical Traditions, Honeyville Grain and GNOWFGLINS from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post to Amazon, Tropical Traditions, Honeyville Grain and GNOWFGLINS from which I will earn some commission if you make a purchase.
 See my full disclosure statement here.